• Skip to main content

 She-Crab-Soup

-She-crab soup is a classic low country dish with a rich, creamy base.
-This recipe has a special trick for making sure every bowl gets plenty of delicious, lump crab meat.
+She crab soup is a classic low country dish with a rich, creamy base.
+This recipe includes a tip for making sure every bowl gets plenty of delicious, lump crab meat.

 Print Recipe Pin Recipe